16 Aug Mirror Box Therapy for Phantom Pain – Does it Work?

 The vast majority of people who have lost a limb experience some degree of phantom pain.
 This phantom pain seems to strike the area where the limb used to be.
 Despite the absence of any nerves or tissue, victims of phantom pain still feel the sensations as if the limb were present.

-Clinics for pain management in Chicago often use treatments like medication therapy and nerve blocks for helping somebody struggling with phantom pain.
+Chicago often use treatments like medication therapy and nerve blocks to help somebody struggling with phantom pain.
 However, a simpler and much less invasive procedure known as mirror box therapy can also help people overcome phantom pain.

 This article will explain what mirror box therapy is and why it can be useful for people who have lost limbs.